File Formats

 - Parser:

-GTOGraphLoader.tsuses thegto-jslibrary to parse the binary GTO format - Graph reconstruction: RV node types are mapped to OpenRV Web node types (see Session Compatibility for the full mapping table)
+GTOGraphLoader.tsuses thegto-jslibrary to parse the binary GTO format - Graph reconstruction: RV node protocols are mapped to OpenRV Web node types where an implementation exists (see Session Compatibility for the full mapping table).
+Nodes whose protocol is unmapped or whose mapped type is not yet implemented are silently skipped.

 - Property restoration: GTO properties are mapped to the OpenRV Web